Ken Lawson: Career

 Lawson's first acting role came when he portrayed Carl in the sitcom In the House.
 After that he was later cast in the role of "T" (Thaddeus Tyrell Radcliffe) on the UPN sitcom The Parkers, which is the spin-off series of Moesha.
 He had a recurring role in season 1 and then became a regular cast member for the remainder of the show, seasons 2 through 5.
 He appeared in 106 episodes.

-After The Parkers ended in 2004, he took a break from acting and then began making appearances in small roles like appearing as an African American aide in Malibu's Most Wanted, Steppin: The Movie as Mike, and a made-for-TV movie called Pimp 24/7 as Icey.
-Nowadays Lawson can be seen on the Bounce TV sitcom In The Cut, as a series regular since the show's inception in 2015.
+After The Parkers ended in 2004, he took a break from acting and then began making appearances in small roles like appearing as an African-American aide in Malibu's Most Wanted, Steppin: The Movie as Mike, and a made-for-television film called Pimp 24/7 as Icey.
+Nowadays, Lawson can be seen on the Bounce TV sitcom In The Cut, as a series regular since the show's inception in 2015.
 He reunites with his The Parkers co-star Dorien Wilson.

+In 2023, Lawson appeared as a minor recurring character playing Officer Driver in the BET soap drama The Oval.